 I also knew that I had to go all in this time.
 So I put a plan into place, and I got ready for life to sting for a little while.

 The continuation of this story was in live video format.
 I shared the tricks that made all the difference in finally making my sobriety stick, and I did a Q+A session after my talk.

 You can catch the replay here for $10.
 When you purchase this talk you will also get a PDF download of the seven things that helped me get my shit together and that I still use to this day.

-Today’s recipe is super easy to whip up and it’s perfect for summer.
-Go throw it together and watch the replay of my candid session
+Today’s recipe is super easy to whip up.
+Go throw it together and then watch the replay of my candid session.

 Tomato Mint Salad with Cashew Cheese